longtongster/docker-compose-network/README.md

 #### Remarks:
 - in step 3 the port was available on the localhost due to the port mapping.
 This can be ommited since the communication of te app is via the custom network.
 So you can replace the code there by:
-`docker run -d -p 8080:80 --network my-nw --name httpd-service httpd-img`
+`docker run -d --network my-nw --name httpd-service httpd-img`

 ## Method 2 - with docker-compose

 Go to main directory and run

 `docker-compose up -d`

+To stop the services type

+`docker-compose down`

+docker-compose will automatically remove the containers